BladeRunnerJS/brjs-site/docs/use/getting_started.md

 If we refresh the application we'll now see the Input and the Todo List appended to the view.

+TODO:: This stage actually fails and you get a console error about appendChild, it doesn't work until you change the index.html

 ![](/docs/use/img/unstyled-app.png)

 Finally, we *really* need to remove the "loaded" message and apply some styling to the application.

-You can remove the message by opening up `/brjs-todo/default-aspect/index.html` and removing the `@SUCCESS.MESSAGE.JNDI.TOKEN@` from the HTML.
+TODO:: the index.html no longer has the @SUCCESS.MESSAGE.JNDI.TOKEN@ string in the template You can remove the message by opening up `/brjs-todo/default-aspect/index.html` and removing the `@SUCCESS.MESSAGE.JNDI.TOKEN@` from the HTML.

     <!DOCTYPE html>